Rooms are available for community groups and non-profit organizations. Click here for more information.

 -The replacement fee for a lost pass varies by museum

 Eric Carle Museum of Picture Book Art

 Harriet Beecher Stowe Center

 Mark Twain House

 New England Air Museum

 Why not learn something new today?
 Transparent Language Online is a language learning system that includes lessons and familiar learning activities to build your memory of useful words and phrases.
 Over 100 languages are available from inside or outside the library!
 JobNow provides live interactive online help and online resources to guide you through the tasks to get a job.
 Get help with resume writing, interviewing, building skills, and more!
 LyndaKiosk provides access to over 2,000 online courses from a dedicated workstation in the library.
 Topics include business, CAD, design, software and web development.
 Go to our Learn Online page for more information.

 Save Time.
 Ask a Librarian.

 reader's advisory, book discussion programs and maintains the Library and Town websites.
-If you have a quick question for a librarian, use our handy chat box on the left sidebar.

 The Avon Public Library offers volunteer delivery services to Avon residents who are homebound, temporarily or permanently, because of illness, disability or advanced age.
 The patron must have a current Avon library card.
 Applications will be mailed to residents who do not have a card.